 Further discussion of the data are in Shiller

-Data collection in the past has been supported in part by grants from the U. S. National Science Foundation and from Case Shiller Weiss, Inc.
+Data collection is supported by Andrew Redleaf of Whitebox Advisors.
+Data Collection in the past has been supported in part by grants from the U. S. National Science Foundation and from Case Shiller Weiss, Inc.

 The Confidence Indices